 Current service retrieval technology has emerged from several communities.
-The information retrieval community has focused on the retrieval of natural language service descriptions and has as a result emphasized keyword-based approaches.
-The software agents and distributed computing communities have developed simple 'table-based' approaches for 'matchmaking' between tasks and on-line services.
+The information retrieval community has focused on the retrieval of natural language documents, not services per se, and has as a result emphasized keyword-based approaches.
+The software agents and distributed computing communities have developed simple 'table-based' approaches for 'matchmaking' between tasks and online services.
 The software engineering community has developed by far the richest set of techniques for service retrieval [2].
 We can get a good idea of the relative merits of these approaches by placing them in a precision/recall space (Figure 1):

 Fig. 1.
-State of the art in service retrieval
+The state of the art in service retrieval